-This section documents the fact that, relative to large firms, small firms display "excess sensitivity" to aggregate fluctuations.
-By "excess sensitivity" of small firms, we mean that a worsening (or an improvement) in aggregate conditions - as proxied, for example, by real GDP growth - is associated with systematically larger declines (or increases) in sales and investment at small firms.
+This section measures the extent to which small firms display "excess sensitivity" to aggregate fluctuations.
+By "excess sensitivity", we mean that a worsening in aggregate conditions is associated with systematically bigger declines in sales and investment among small firms than among large firms.